Girne / Kyrenia

 areas especially recommended from 21:00 until 02:00 am.

-Salamis Beach is the popular beach for gay men in
+Salamis Beach (Magusa) - It is the popular beach for gay men in

 Northern Cyprus, some 10 km away from Gazi Magosa (Famagusta)